BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 You can have several Containers running at any one time, based on the amount of hardware resources where you run it.
 For scale-out systems, a Container allows for distribution and control of complete applications using only declarative commands.

+You can <a href="https://hackernoon.com/docker-commands-the-ultimate-cheat-sheet-994ac78e2888" target="_blank">read more about Docker here</a>.

 <h3>Container Orchestration <i>(Kubernetes)</i></h3>

 For Big Data systems, having lots of Containers is very advantageous to segment purpose and performance profiles.
 However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task. <i>Kubernetes</i> is an open source Container orchestrator, which can scale Container deployments according to need.
 The following table defines some important Kubernetes terminology: